MicrosoftDocs/learn/learn-pr/wwl-data-ai/assess-sql-server-databases-for-migration-to-azure-sql/includes/6-assess-database-data-migration-assistant.md

 - Behavior changes
 - Deprecated features

+>[!IMPORTANT]
-Migrating your database to a newer version of SQL Server doesn't automatically guarantee improved performance.
+>Migrating your database to a newer version of SQL Server doesn't guarantee improved performance.
 It's possible that without making any changes to  the database during or after migration, the queries may not run optimally on the target due to changes in the query engine.

 ### Feature parity

-The DMA creates a list of unsupported, and partially supported features if you run a feature parity assessment against a target Azure SQL Database, Azure SQL Managed Instance, or SQL Server for Linux.
+Data Migration Assistant creates a list of unsupported, and partially supported features if you run a feature parity assessment against a target Azure SQL Database, Azure SQL Managed Instance, or SQL Server for Linux.

 DMA identifies unsupported features by comparing the components installed on your source instance with the target environment.
 For example, currently, Master Data Services (MDS), SQL Server Analysis Services (SSAS), and SQL Server Reporting Services (SSRS) aren't supported on Azure SQL Database or SQL Server for Linux.
 Any interaction with these services would require removal or redevelopment in order to ensure compatibility with the target environment.

 Partially supported features in Azure SQL Database, or SQL Server for Linux, don't have the same depth of functionality as the on-premises Windows versions.
-The DMA automatically finds feature discrepancies so you can plan around any potential issues.
+The DMA automatically finds feature discrepancies so you can plan around any potential blockers.

 ## Exercise: Run a feature parity assessment